opentok/opentok-react-native-samples/README.md

   This sample application shows how to toggle between publishing a screen-sharing stream and a camera feed stream.
 Note that the screen-sharing stream shares the entire contents of the screen, so the local publisher and subscriber views are hidden (`{width: 0, height: 0}`) when publishing the screen-sharing stream (so they don't appear in the published stream).

+For details on each sample, see the README.md file in each sample directory.

 ## Pre-Requisites

 1. Install [node.js](https://nodejs.org/)